 - Store vegetables in the refrigerator.

 People who eat regular servings of soybean products such as tofu and miso are at a lower risk of heart disease.
-One of every two women will die of cardiovascular disease.
-And although we women are on average are a decade older than men when the disease first strikes, it kills as many women as it does men.
-(Ten times more women die of heart disease than die of breast cancer each year.)
+1 out of every 2 women will die of cardiovascular disease.
+Although women are on average a decade older than men when the disease first strikes, it kills as many women as it does men (10 times more women die of heart disease than die of breast cancer each year).

-Causes of Death in the United States Most Common, 1999*
+Leading Causes of Death in the United States (2012)

-Add soybeans to soups and casseroles as you would other dried beans.
+Add soybeans to soups and casseroles as you would with other dried beans.
 Tofu works well in salads, pasta dishes, sandwiches and even shakes.
-And though soybeans are somewhat higher in fat than other beans, that fat is primarily the cholesterol-lowering monounsaturated and polyunsaturated types.
+Although soybeans are somewhat higher in fat than other beans, the fat is primarily the cholesterol-lowering monounsaturated and polyunsaturated types.

-Did you know that 50 percent of all women runners are deficient in iron?
-Iron is necessary for production of hemoglobin in your red blood cells.
-Low iron levels result in fatigue and poor endurance, since the blood is unable to carry oxygen as efficiently to working muscles.
-Another sign that your iron levels are low: feeling chilled or cold.
+Did you know that 50% of all female runners are deficient in iron?
+Iron is necessary for the production of hemoglobin in your red blood cells.
+Low iron levels result in fatigue and poor endurance since the blood is unable to carry oxygen as efficiently to working muscles.
+Another sign that your iron levels are low is feeling cold all the time.

-Though losses of this important mineral occur during menstruation and in a few other small ways, lack of iron in the diet is the most likely cause of deficiency, as studies show that women distance runners usually get less than the RDA of 15 milligrams.
+Though losses of this important mineral occur during menstruation, and in a few other ways, lack of iron in the diet is the most likely cause of deficiency, as studies show that female distance runners usually get less than the RDA of 15 milligrams per day.

 The solution is simple: eat more iron-rich foods.
-The two best choices are lean red meat and dark poultry, because the form of iron they contain is easy to absorb.
-Women often say no thank you to red meat due to its fat content, but by choosing lean cuts you can get your iron while still maintaining a low-fat diet.
-Two good non-meat sources are lentils and iron-fortified breakfast cereals. (see list below) Also note: the tannins that are in coffee and tea block iron uptake from food, so drink these beverages between meals, not with them.
+The two best choices are lean red meat and dark poultry because the specific form of iron (heme) they contain is easy to absorb.
+Women often do not like red meat due to its fat content, but by choosing lean cuts you can get your iron while still maintaining a low-fat diet.
+Two good non-meat sources are lentils and iron-fortified breakfast cereals.
+Also note: the tannins that are in coffee and tea block iron uptake from food, so drink these beverages between meals, not with them.

 Checking in with your doctor is best, before turning to supplementation as your source of iron.
-Too much iron has its risks.
-Too large of amounts can limit the absorption of zinc and may also cause constipation.
+Too much iron has its risks also.
+Large amounts can limit the absorption of zinc and may also cause constipation.
 You can increase your iron intake with 2 to 4 ounces of lean meat a day.